dottjt/plastic/chapters/01-life.md

 ### Chinese man prophecy

 I pass an old Chinese man selling chop-chop along the side of the road.
-He begins shouting at me in a XXXX of incomprehensible Chinese.
+He begins shouting at me in a roast of incomprehensible Chinese.
 Perhaps he recognised me.
 Perhaps he wanted to tell me something important.
 I threw him a dollar as he sat there bewildered at the generosity of my gesture.
 I was in no mood to play prophecy.
 At the very least I understood how I didn't want my book published, abused and slawed in slimy knockdown of soaked arrest.
 I glanced down at my watch and swore.
 Fuck.
 It was only 2 in the afternoon and I still had to return to work.
 Hopefully no one had realised how long I'd disappeared for, although I found that highly unlikely.
 Unfortunately, it didn't stop me from trying.

 ## Scene 4 END